-The 24-year-old cornerback won his appeal of a four-game suspension for violating the league's performance-enhancing drug policy.
+Seattle Seahawks cornerback Richard Sherman has won his appeal to overturn a four-game suspension for violating the NFL's performance-enhancing drug policy, according to multiple reports.

 Sherman's appeal, which was heard last Friday, involved a claim that the cup that was used to contain his urine sample was broken and leaking, according to Adam Schefter of ESPN.
 A second cup was used to capture leakage, but the seal on that second cup was apparently broken.
 On Tuesday, Sherman alleged on Twitter that the tester who collected the sample has a history of errors and has only been testing for six months.